harbaum/make-block-reloaded/README.md

 "sketch->install libraries".
 The FastLED lib is found in the "display" section.

 Now simply hit the build button.

+### For Linux PC

+This sketch can run natively on a Linux PC (that's what has been used to create the screenshots above).

+Simple enter  ```make``` to build the Linux version.
+You might need to install libsdl.
+They keys are mapped to right shift and the cursor keys.